iisys-hof/map-matching-2/README.md

 | [Melbourne](data/hengfeng-li)               | Ground truth   |      1 |     0.49 |           72 |        99.80 |
 | [Seattle](data/newson-krumm)                | Ground truth   |      1 |     2.09 |           98 |        99.89 |

-As we can see, the accuracy of `map_matching_2` is pretty high in various situations.
+As we can see, the overall accuracy of `map_matching_2` is pretty high in various situations.

 The reason for the high accuracy in all these situations is the combination of multiple novel and refined approaches in this map matching solution.